 This exhibition presents an opportunity to look afresh at the work of Frederic William Burton (1816-1900) and to reflect on his lifetime achievement as a Victorian watercolour artist.
-Irish born Burton settled in London where he encountered the Pre-Raphaelite circle that influenced his taste and his art, as echoed in his highly finished watercolour, ‘Hellelil and Hildebrand, The Meeting on the Turret Stairs’ (1864).
+Irish born Burton settled in London where he encountered the Pre-Raphaelite circle that influenced his taste and his art, as echoed in his highly finished watercolour, ‘Hellelil and Hildebrand, the Meeting on the Turret Stairs’ (1864).
 The exhibition will bring together over 70 works by Burton, which will be shown alongside works by John Everett Millais, Dante Gabriel Rosetti, Edward Burne-Jones, Ford Maddox Brown, Daniel Maclise, and William Mulready.
 It will also look at his period in Germany and his tenure as director of the National Gallery, London.

 Curated by Dr Marie Bourke, former Head of Education, National Gallery of Ireland

-25 October 2017 - 14 January 2018 \ Beit Wing \ Book in advance here
+25 October 2017 - 14 January 2018 \ Beit Wing \ Book here

 Listen to a podcast (below) by curator Dr Marie Bourke, introducing Frederic William Burton and his work.

 Discover the fascinating life and career of Frederic William Burt

 To increase the opportunity for engagement with regional audience

 A special display of library and archive material related to Fred